Sup2point0/Quarkdown/README.md

 ## Rationale

-Over the years I’ve created so, so many Markdown files in *Assort* that it’s gotten ridiculous – it’s basically my own personal wiki at this point.
+Over the years I’ve created so, so many Markdown files in *Assort* that it’s basically my own personal wiki at this point.
 So, I thought why not give people the option to browse it through a website?
 Don’t get me wrong, GitHub is already fantastic at displaying Markdown files, but with an actual webpage we can make it *so* much more personalised.

 <br>